eightyfive/laravel-exodus/README.md

 "@users @posts": []
 ```

-This will create the following pivot migration file (redacted for clarity):
+This will create the following pivot migration file:

 ```php
 <?php